ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 3.3) Define what "representative" queries and datasets mean in this context. \
 3.4) Across those representative queries and datasets, quantify the blocking I/O overhead. \
 3.5) If blocking I/O is significant, investigate strategies to mitigate it. \
-For example replacing individual `pread` calls (system calls that read from disk) for batch misses with batched sequential reads, or prefetching vocabulary entries.
+For example replacing individual `pread` calls (system calls that read from disk) for cache misses with batched sequential reads from disk, or prefetching vocabulary entries.
 Understanding how similar systems approach this is a prerequisite. \
 3.6) Implement the most promising mitigation strategy. \
 3.7) Measure the impact of the implementation across the same representative queries and datasets, comparing blocking I/O time, wall-clock time, and cache miss rates before and after.